A blueprint for HR: Now and in the future

 “We are at the cusp of something new.”
 That’s group HR director at Imperial Brands Andy Newall’s assessment of the future of the HR function.

-To thrash out ideas of what this reconfigured HR looks like, Newall has been working with Andrew Lambert, associate at the Corporate Research Forum and partner at corporate and HR governance consultancy Creelman Lambert.
+To thrash out ideas of what this reconfigured HR looks like, Newall has been working with Andrew Lambert, partner at corporate and HR governance consultancy Creelman Lambert.

 The result of their conversations is the whitepaper A Blueprint for HR: Now and in the future, which HR magazine will be serialising in future issues.
 But before that, and as part of our special HR careers issue, Newall and Lambert sat down with HR magazine to discuss what this blueprint could look like and how – not to mention if – the profession can get there.